COMBINATIONS

 ---|---|---|

-array_1 | An array or range of numbers or text | {"A";"B";"C"} |
+array_1 | An array or range or table of numbers or text | {"A";"B";"C"} |

-array_2 | An array or range of numbers or text | {1;2;3} |
+array_2 | An array or range or table of numbers or text | {1;2;3} |

 Description

-The L_COMBINATIONS function can be used to form combinations of values between any number of arrays, through nesting the function.
+The COMBINATIONS function can be used to form combinations of values between any number of arrays, through nesting the function.
 For example, to form an array of all combinations of values within 3 different arrays, use:

-=L_COMBINATIONS( L_COMBINATIONS(array1,array2), array3 )
+=COMBINATIONS( COMBINATIONS(array1,array2), array3 )

 Finding combinations is useful in many different scenarios.
 Here are a few example uses: